Expanded Compulsory Coverage in Construction

 • the status of the individual can be verified in other documents that the WSIB may review, including resolutions by the board of directors, corporate by-laws, or public records filed with other government authorities.

 The WSIB may also determine who is an EO by examining the substance of the relationship between the individual and employer.
-In such cases, the documentation listed above will be considered, but the substance of the relationship determines whether an individual is considered an EO.
+In such cases, the documentation listed in this policy will be considered, but the substance of the relationship determines whether an individual is considered an EO.

 • has been delegated the authority to act independently on behalf of the organization